IlhamZaman/terraform-proxmox-automation/README.md

 Terraform configuration for creating virtual machines and LXC containers in my Proxmox node.

-I used Terraform to create new virtual machines and Linux containers in a repeatable way through Terraform variables rather than manually clicking through Proxmox all the time
+I used Terraform to create new virtual machines and Linux containers in a repeatable way through Terraform variables, rather than manually clicking through Proxmox all the time

 ## Project Structure